vfp9/intl/readme.md

 ### `CPCURRENT([1 | 2])`

-**Use `CPCURRENT()` to reckon system code page information.**
+**Use `CPCURRENT()` to reckon system 代码页 information.**

-`CPCURRENT()` returns the code page setting (if any ) in your VFP configuration file, or returns the current operating system code page.
+`CPCURRENT()` returns the 代码页 setting (if any ) in your VFP configuration file, or returns the current operating system 代码页.

 **Internationalization Gotcha:** `CPCURRENT()` returns one of the following:

-- In VFP, the current operating system code page if the CODEPAGE configuration item isn't included in your configuration file.
+- In VFP, the current operating system 代码页 if the CODEPAGE configuration item isn't included in your configuration file.
 In previous versions of FoxPro, 0 is returned if the CODEPAGE configuration item isn't included in your configuration file.

-- The code page number specified in the CODEPAGE = configuration item in `config.fpw`.
+- The 代码页 number specified in the CODEPAGE = configuration item in `config.fpw`.

-- The current operating system code page if you have included the following line in your configuration file: `CODEPAGE = AUTO`
+- The current operating system 代码页 if you have included the following line in your configuration file: `CODEPAGE = AUTO`

-In VFP, `CPCURRENT(1)` returns the Windows code page, regardless of your configuration CODEPAGE setting.
+In VFP, `CPCURRENT(1)` returns the Windows 代码页, regardless of your configuration CODEPAGE setting.

-`CPCURRENT(2)` always returns the underlying operating system code page, regardless of your configuration CODEPAGE setting.
-For example, if you're running Windows, `CPCURRENT(2)` returns the MS-DOS code page.
+`CPCURRENT(2)` always returns the underlying operating system 代码页, regardless of your configuration CODEPAGE setting.
+For example, if you're running Windows, `CPCURRENT(2)` returns the MS-DOS 代码页.

 ----

 ### `CPDBF([nWorkArea | cTableAlias])`

-**`CPDBF()` gives table code page information.**
+**`CPDBF()` gives table 代码页 information.**

-`CPDBF()` returns the code page of an open table.
+`CPDBF()` returns the 代码页 of an open table.

-**Internationalization Gotcha**: don't assume that a table is marked with the correct code page, especially if it comes from another platform or another locale.
+**Internationalization Gotcha**: don't assume that a table is marked with the correct 代码页, especially if it comes from another platform or another locale.

 ---

 ### `CPZERO( cFilename[, codepage_number])`

-**Use `cpzero.prg` to change a table's code page id.**
+**Use `cpzero.prg` to change a table's 代码页 id.**

 Assuming you've installed tools, `cpzero.prg` can be found in your `TOOLS\CPZERO` directory.
-`cpzero.prg` removes the code page mark from any file that has a table file structure.
+`cpzero.prg` removes the 代码页 mark from any file that has a table file structure.
 After removing the mark, `CPZERO()` applies another mark that you specify.

-**Internationalization Gotcha:** if tables do not have code page marks when you open them, VFP prompts you for a code page.
-If you specify the wrong code page, however, the data in the files won't display properly.
+**Internationalization Gotcha:** if tables do not have 代码页 marks when you open them, VFP prompts you for a 代码页.
+If you specify the wrong 代码页, however, the data in the files won't display properly.
-To correct the code page, use `CPZERO()`.
+To correct the 代码页, use `CPZERO()`.

-**`cpzero.prg` won't fix a corrupted table.**  It is worth noting that `CPZERO` won't fix a file with data corruption resulting from prior automatic code page translation. |
+**`cpzero.prg` won't fix a corrupted table.**  It is worth noting that `CPZERO` won't fix a file with data corruption resulting from prior automatic 代码页 translation. |

 ----